Azrights Terms of Business

 Professional obligations and confidentiality

-As solicitors we are obliged to keep the affairs of our clients confidential.
+Solicitors are obliged to keep the affairs of clients confidential.
 We are under a duty to avoid any actual or potential conflicts of interest.
-Our duties to our clients are second only to the law and our duty to the court.
+Our duties to our clients are second only to our duty to the law and to the court.
 This obligation is subject to certain statutory exceptions relating to money laundering and terrorist financing.
 Where we know or suspect a transaction involves money laundering, we may be required to inform the authorities and will be prohibited from informing you of our disclosure.

 Confidentiality and outsourcing of services

-We reserve the right to use subcontractors or external agencies for services such as call answering, transcription, legal expertise, IT services, book keeping, photocopying, printing or more.
+We reserve the right to use subcontractors or external agencies for services, including call answering, transcription, legal expertise, IT services, book keeping, photocopying, printing or more.
 We will take care when selecting these persons or agencies to ensure our duty to keep your information confidential is not compromised.
 You authorise us to disclose you are a client or that we have acted for you on a matter.
 You may revoke your authorisation at any time by informing us in writing.

 We hold data electronically and endeavour to destroy hard copies within one month of an electronic copy being made.
 Please inform us immediately if you require hard copy documents.
 We reserve the right to make a reasonable charge for providing these.
 We may record certain telephone calls electronically for training and monitoring purposes.
 Your data is stored securely on servers located within the EU.